Non-birthing parents: your role

 3. Connect through touch

-Physical touch makes your baby feel good, safe and secure.
+Physical touch makes your baby feel happy, safe and secure.
 It also builds trust and connection with you.
-This kind of bonding with your newborn stimulates your baby’s brain development.
+This kind of bonding with your baby stimulates your baby’s brain development.

 Babies love skin-to-skin contact, so hold your baby with their skin against yours whenever you can.
 And if you can’t hold your baby against your skin, just carry and hold them as often as you can.
 If you hold your baby against your chest, your baby can hear your heartbeat and will often settle well there.

 4. Talk to your baby as often as you can